-After 29 years on this earth (leave me alone, I can be 29 if I want to be ;-)) You would think I could create New Year Resolutions that last beyond the first 15 days of January.
+After 29 years on this earth (leave me alone, I can be 29 if I want to be;-)) You would think I could create New Year Resolutions that last beyond the first 15 days of January.
 For most of us, creating lasting resolutions continues to be a challenge.
-As years pass, I tend to feel more pressure to accomplish the goals I have in life.
-After all, according to so called “experts” we can’t stay 29 forever.
+As the years pass, I tend to feel more pressure to accomplish the goals I have in life.
+After all, according to so-called “experts,” we can’t stay 29 forever.
 But, what happens when we fail to hit the goals or resolutions that we set for ourselves?
 See if these feelings ring true for you: defeat, guilt, sadness, feeling overwhelmed, or disappointed.
 Let’s be honest…who likes to feel those?
 Want some good news though?
-You and I can actually make successful lasting changes this year!
+You and I can make successful lasting changes this year!
 Check out one of my past blogs on5 simple tips to help you stick to your New Year’s resolutions!
 Now here are some common resolutions that will change your life this New Year:

 Improve Your Physical Health

 This one resolution seemingly makes everyone’s resolution list for the new year.
 Now, I’m no bodybuilder or personal trainer, but I think there are a few things we can all agree will help us feel better physically.
 One is to drink more water.
 Doesn’t that sound like an attainable goal?
 Improve your physical health by creating sustainable resolutions like drinking half your body weight in fluid ounces of water a day.
 Research shows that drinking more water can also help you lose weight, help physical ailments (like headaches), and improve overall function.
 Water can do all that?
 Wow!
 Sign me up.
 There are lots of other ways to make resolutions that will change your and your health, but the important thing is “take a small step to make a change, and then build on that.”
 I think frustration sets in when we make these huge commitments that are not realistic as starting goals.
 Win the small battles first.
 Next thing you know, the war will be won also.